-The fee for this tour is \$5,620 (\$5,120 with discount) per person in double occupancy from Panama City.
+FINANCIAL ARRANGEMENTS: The fee for this tour is \$6,095 per person in double occupancy from Panama City.
 This includes all meals from breakfast on Day 2 until lunch on Day 9, shared accommodations for nine nights during the tour, ground & boat transportation during the tour, the flights between Panama City and Bocas del Toro, tipping, park entrance fees, and guide services provided by the tour leader.
 It does not include airfare from your home to Panama City and return, airport departure taxes, alcoholic beverages, special gratuities, phone calls, laundry, or items of a personal nature.
 Rates are based upon group tariffs; if the tour does not have sufficient registration, a small-party supplement may have to be charged.

 The single supplement is \$815 for occupying a standard guestroom as a single in Panama City on Days 1 & 9 and a deluxe cabana as a single on Days 2-8 at Tranquilo Bay Eco Adventure Lodge (see TRANQUILO BAY ECO ADVENTURE LODGE ACCOMMODATIONS section below).
-You will be charged a single supplement if you desire single accommodations, or if you prefer to share but have no roommate and we cannot provide one for you.